Cavalleria Rusticana and Pagliacci at Holland Park

 With the evening light producing a delightful atmosphere for Nedda’s Ballatella, Opera Holland Park proves to be an enchanting venue for an operatic experience that is not to be missed.

-The Opera Holland Park 2013 season is on until 3rd August 2013, for further information or to book visit here.
+The Opera Holland Park 2013 season is on until 3rd August 2013.
+For further information or to book visit the theatre’s website here.